PSYCHEER/psycheer.github.io/docs/index.md

 ---
 title: "PSYCHEER's Documentation"
+icon: material/home
 ---
-# Welcome to PSYCHEER's Documentation
+# :material-home: Welcome to PSYCHEER's Documentation

 This is the full documentation for NovaBot